Summary

 $$P(\hat{Y} = 0 \mid Y = 1, A = 0) = P(\hat{Y} = 0 \mid Y = 1, A = 1)$$Among defendants who will reoffend, the probability of being incorrectly labelled low-risk should be equal across groups.

 All three properties seem like reasonable things to ask of a fair classifier.
-The impossibility theorem says you cannot have all three at once — with a precise exception.
+The binary impossibility result concerns predictive parity together with the two error-rate conditions below.
+The calibrated-score result uses different, though related, conditions.

 The Impossibility Theorem